donbonifacio/blog/content/post/from-rails-to-clojure-to-java-to-rails.md

 clean architecture's guidelines.
 We used presenters, interactors and repositories.
 At some point I believe part of the code base was actually enjoyable and properly built.
-The amount of bugs and performance issues hugely declined and we were proud of it.
+The amount of bugs and performance issues hugely declined and we were proud of it (more details at [Zero bug policy](/post/zero-bug-policy/)).
 But we had only touched maybe 40% of the application.

 At this point I started to search for other tools.
 I went searching for something that would be more adapted to what I wanted: productivity,